BAK2K3/covid-dashboard/README.md

 #### Data Visualisations

 - Allow the user to choose how the data is visualised.
-- Implement various methods of data visualisation
+- Implement various methods of data visualisation:
   - **Compare** (To compare 2 countries' full data side by side via table)
-  - **Visualise** (To see time-series data for a single country via graph)
+  - **Visualise** (To see Time Series data for a single country via graph)
   - **Map** (To compare a single statistic across all countries via choropleth)

 #### User Control